-Ajala Spa Tower Bridge is close to the heart of London’s financial centre.
+The spa’s close to the heart of London’s financial centre.
 That said, it’s a central location and an ideal place for locals and visitors to unwind.
 This spa in Tower Bridge is spacious in size—something I wasn’t expecting on entering.
-The light fuschia/purple colour motif reinforces the clear Eastern influence.
+The light fuschia/purple color motif reinforces the clear Eastern influence.

 The treatment at Ajala Spa Tower Bridge

 Before meeting your therapist, there’s a short wait in the relaxation room.
 It’s a quiet, impeccably clean space, with lounge beds surrounded by curtains for privacy, plus a tempting refreshments area.

 All the staff here are incredibly friendly, but if you’re really lucky, you’ll get Maria as your therapist.

 Super friendly, knowledgeable and professional, Maria treated me to the classic relaxation massage.
 As with all good treatments, it was insanely difficult to get up from the bed after the 40 minutes.
 If that wasn’t enough, Maria kindly gave me a few samples from the Caudalie Vinoperfect range to take on my next travels.
 The Vinoperfect Radiance Serum is particularly good.